NikolaiT/IP-Address-API/README.md

-# Datacenter IP Address API
+# IP Address API

-Datacenter / Hosting IP Address API - Find out if an IP address belongs to a hosting provider such as AWS, Azure or Digitalocean.
+The IP Address API gives you meta information for each IP address such as company and ASN details.
+Furthermore, it allows you to find out security information for each IP address, for example whether an IP address belongs to a hosting provider, is a proxy or belongs to an abuser.

-There are many scenarios in which you want to know whether an IP address orginates from a datacenter / hosting IP Address range.
-This API tries to answer this question as good as possible, by using

-+ public whois data published from datacenters itself (For example, [Google publishes their cloud IP ranges](https://www.gstatic.com/ipranges/goog.json) and [Amazon AWS as well](https://ip-ranges.amazonaws.com/ip-ranges.json))
+This API tries uses the following sources:

-+ by searching through huge whois records from regional Internet address registries such as RIPE NCC, APNIC, ARIN and so on
++ huge whois records from regional Internet address registries such as RIPE NCC, APNIC, ARIN and so on
++ public BGP information
++ public blocklists such as [firehol/blocklist-ipset](https://github.com/firehol/blocklist-ipsets)

 Learn more about how the API works: Visit the [API page](https://incolumitas.com/pages/Datacenter-IP-API/) for more information!